oscar-system/GAP_pkg/GAP_pkg_unitlib/README.md

 # GAP_pkg_unitlib

-This is generated wrapper package for the GAP package UnitLib 4.1.0.
+This is a generated Julia wrapper package for the GAP package UnitLib 4.1.0.

 ## Issues